theoremreach/slate/source/index.md

 Quotas are the access control for your campaigns.
 Think of them as both the gate keeper and also the ticket counter when entering a concert.

-Theorem Reach has simplified the quota process making it easier to understand and construct.
+TheoremReach has simplified the quota process making it easier to understand and construct.
 Essentially you build all your requirements of a quota into a single quota and then set the total_completes you desire.
-We do not allow overlapping and convoluted quota mechanisms.
+Quotas are always cumulative.

 `Example:`

-* 25 - Males Age 18-24
+* 250 - Males Age 18-24
-* 25 - Females Age 18-24
+* 250 - Females Age 18-24

-In Theorem Reach you would create that with just two quotas adding the appropriate trait questions and trait ids for those requirements.
+In TheoremReach you would create the above scenario with just two quotas adding the appropriate trait questions and trait ids for those requirements.
 Once the quota has been filled.
 It will be deactivated and no longer allow respondents to even see it as available.
 You also do not need to update the campaign with a total quota amount.

+In the above example, you will receive 500 respondents for the survey.
+250 Males aged 18-24 and 250 Females aged 18-24.

 ## Index - All Quotas